timescale/docs/timescaledb/tutorials/nyc-taxi-cab/index.md

 the kind of analysis data science organizations use to do things like plan upgrades, set budgets, and allocate resources.

-It starts by teaching you how to set up and connect to a Timescale database, create tables, and load data into the tables using `psql`.
+It starts by teaching you how to set up and connect to a TimescaleDB database, create tables, and load data into the tables using `psql`.

 You then learn how to conduct analysis and monitoring on your dataset.
 It walks